 If there’s anything in here that isn’t clear, or we don’t answer your questions, get in touch with the askBU Enquiry Service.

 Full entry requirements

-The entry requirements for this Top-up degree are the successful completion of a HND or a Foundation degree in a related subject area or equivalent.
+Successful completion of Foundation degree or HND in a required subject with 55%.
 A mix of academic qualifications and work experience in a business related field will also be considered.
 Overseas equivalent qualifications are also considered.
-All applications are considered individually.
 If your application suggests you do not have the relevant qualifications and skills for this top-up degree but could enter the course at a different level, we will advise you of this during the application process.

 If you have any questions about the course and would like to speak to someone in person, please contact askBU who will be happy to organise an informal chat with a member of academic staff for you.